 Legalsense offers various options to set rates and valuations of work (fees/time entries).
 To determine what rate or pricing needs to be applied to a client or matter, Legalsense uses pricing schemes.
 In this article we discuss the different pricing schemes available.

 Setting the rate for a user can be done by viewing the user page (main menu: Users - then click on the name of the user).
-On the user's page there is a section called 'Rate and function' which displays the current settings.
+On the user's page there is a section called 'Rate and Function' which displays the current settings.
 If there is no personal rate set, the value for 'Is function rate' will be set to 'Yes'.
-The personal rate of the user or the function can be changed by choosing 'Edit' behind the value.
+The personal rate of the user or the function can be changed by choosing 'Edit' next to the value.

-The rate of a user and the function (and also the rate of the function) are connected to a date period.
+The rate of a user and the function (and also the rate of the function) are linked to a date period.
 When editing the rate you will for example notice fields for a begin and end date.
-Please leave these fields empty if you want to have the rate always applied.
+Please leave these fields empty if you want to have the rate applied infinitely.
 If you want to set the rate until a specific date, you can fill in an end date (and leave the begin date empty).
 If you want the rate to start on a specific date, fill in the begin date and leave the end date empty.
-Usually you will leave the begin date empty for the first (oldest) row and leave the end date empty for the last (latest) row.
+Usually you will leave the begin date empty for the first (oldest) row and leave the end date empty for the last (most recent) row.

 Please note: when a user does not have a personal rate, the rate of the function will be applied.
 If you do add a personal rate and for example add a begin date of today, all time entries before today will be valued against the function rate.
 If you want the personal rate to always apply, please leave the date fields empty (and it will apply for eternity - and perhaps beyond).